testophobia/testophobia/README_WIP.md

 - `delay`: (number) the amount of time (in ms) to delay before taking a screenshot, after performing the action

-- `skipScreen`: (boolean) whether to skip taking a screenshot after performing action
+- `skipScreen`: (boolean) whether to skip taking a screenshot after performing the action

 ### Image Scaling